-We are fortunate in Canada to have an established healthcare system in place; but is the system built to care for our health, or to manage acute illness and chronic disease?
+We are fortunate in developed countries to have an established healthcare system in place; but is the system built to care for our health, or to manage acute illness and chronic disease?

 The current medical standard of care is well equipped to handle acute cases, and in this application, is extremely successful.
 There is no place I’d rather be than in the hospital if I were in a life-threatening emergency state.
 In fact, the medical system has saved my life at least once.

-Most medical doctors are not educated on the beneficial effects of using probiotics with and after antibiotic treatment.
-Integrative healthcare practitioners, however, work to restore the body back to the optimal state.
-They might opt for a course of probiotics, as well as a digestive healing protocol while ensuring that there are no interactions with the medical treatment.
+Most medical doctors are not educated on the beneficial effects of using probiotics during and after antibiotic treatment.
+Integrative healthcare practitioners, however, work to restore the body to its optimal state.
+They might opt for a course of probiotics, as well as a digestive healing protocol while ensuring that there are no interactions with the patient’s medical treatment.

 It is clear that a serious paradigm shift needs to take place in the healthcare system.
 It is a system that is designed for damage control rather than prevention.
 A solid understanding of how modern medicine can integrate with natural therapies can change the efficacy of healthcare.
 Both systems have their role and their place, and when combined in a complementary treatment plan, the rate of success is dramatically increased.

-As a society showing dramatically increased rates of chronic degenerative health challenges, it is not a question of choosing one over the other, but instead understanding how both systems of healthcare can work together.
-That is the
+As a society with dramatically increased rates of chronic degenerative health challenges, it is not a question of choosing one over the other, but instead understanding how both systems of healthcare can work together.
+That is the future of healthcare.